mhmdsamir92/InvestmentCalculator/README.md

 This project is linked through a simple CD process with [Render](https://render.com/) so always any master update will be deployed here:

 https://investmentcalculator-k1xy.onrender.com/

-Note: The game screen is not UI reponsive friendly